 Therwil and Dornbirn – our two partner associations in Switzerland and Austria are pursuing a great goal with us: to give children with cleft lip and palate a chance in life.
 Our Austrian partner association was only established late last year under the name Austrian Cleft Children’s Aid and is currently still organizing itself.
 Further information will follow shortly.

-We can’t do our work completely without spending money on advertising and administration.
+We can’t do our work without spending money on advertising and administration.
 Without, we would be unable to raise donations and organize their use.
 Nevertheless, we try to keep this spending as low as possible.
 We do not use giveaway items such as pens, stationery or other “incentives” in our fundraising that unnecessarily cause costs through their production and in postage.
 To win new supporters, our TV spot is an incredibly valuable tool.
 This spot is aired free of charge on various TV stations of the RTL media group, a huge gesture of support for which we are deeply grateful.

 Our annual financial statements are audited by an external company in accordance with the exacting DZI guidelines.
 This detailed financial report is published on October 1 of the following year in our online annual report, which you can also download as a PDF below.
 In the preliminary version, the focus is on a comprehensive review of the year with impressions from our project countries.
 You can also order this preliminary report from us in printed form.
 Simply use our contact form.